 CodeTwo Backup can be installed on any computer that meets the installation requirements.
 This includes both physical and virtual machines.
-The program is also available on Azure Marketplace, which means you can easily deploy it on Azure virtual machines.
 Make sure that the machine on which you install the program has a stable and uninterrupted high-speed internet connection and is turned on all the time, otherwise no backups will be created.
-Follow the links below to:

 |CodeTwo Backup components||Purpose||Installation rights|